mothisritha11/OptiCrop/README.md

 * **High-Accuracy ML Model:** Powered by a tuned Random Forest Classifier achieving **99.32% accuracy**.
 * **Interactive Web Interface:** A clean, user-friendly Flask front-end for real-time predictions.
 * **Instant Insights:** Input soil and weather data to receive an immediate crop recommendation.
+*
+## Problem Statement

+Farmers do not always have access to scientific data about soil composition and weather conditions.
+As a result, they rely on traditional methods which may not always be effective.
+There is a need for a system that can analyze soil and environmental data and recommend the best crop to cultivate.

+##Objective

+The main objective of this project is to develop a machine learning-based system that recommends the most suitable crop based on:

+Soil nutrients (Nitrogen, Phosphorus, Potassium) Temperature
+Humidity
+pH value
+Rainfall
 ---

+##Methodology

+The project follows these steps:

+Data Collection – Dataset is collected from Kaggle Data Preprocessing – Data is cleaned and prepared Model Training – A classification algorithm such as Decision Tree is used Model Evaluation – Accuracy of the model is tested Deployment – Model is integrated into a Flask web application

+##Results

+The system successfully predicts crops based on given inputs.
+It provides quick and reliable recommendations, which can help farmers make better decisions and improve productivity.

+##Advantages
+Easy to use
+Provides quick results
+Helps in decision making
+Improves agricultural productivity

+##Limitations

+Depends on dataset quality

+Does not include real-time weather data

+May require retraining for different regions

+##Future Scope

+Integration with real-time weather APIs

+Mobile application development

+Fertilizer recommendation system

+Integration with IoT-based smart farming

 ## 📁 Repository Structure